 Challenging and inspiring students worldwide

-Lighthouse begins with a Waldorf inspired program.
-Visit a Waldorf school and watch the students at play.
+We also value the IB (International Baccalaureate) style of learning.
+Visit an IB school and watch the students at play.
 You’ll see children who delight in being allowed to live in the moment, who are free to explore nature and to go where their wide-eyed sense of wonder and imagination takes them.
-In our frenetic world, where pushing children to “hurry up or fall behind” has become the norm, Waldorf Education takes the point of view that childhood is something to be savored.
+In our frenetic world, where pushing children to “hurry up or fall behind” has become the norm, IB Education takes the point of view that childhood is something to be savored.
 By being free to develop according to their own natural rhythms, Waldorf-educated children enjoy full and rich childhoods, gaining the experiences they need to become healthy, self-actualized individuals.

-Our Waldorf inspired program begins with the foundations of allowing children to gravitate toward the subjects and projects that they most enjoy.
+Our IB-inspired program begins with the foundations of allowing children to gravitate toward the subjects and projects that they most enjoy.
 When children are given three, or four good choices it allows teachers and parents to better understand the children when they make their choice.
 Projects often incorporate science, math, English, geography, history, engineering and technology.
 The children are able to decide how much of each discipline they will incorporate into their project.
-Some children may choose to draw, or create projects from materials, others may be drawn to power point, or other online presentation methods, some will choose to write an essay, or story, while others may want to build something, or do an experiment.
-Giving students these structured choices allows them to feel empowered in their education and helps to keep their love of learning growing.
-We are all born with a love of learning, sometimes school can impede that love, instead we seek to nurture that love and see it bloom in all it’s fullness.
+Some children may choose to draw or create projects from materials, others may be drawn to PowerPoint, or other online presentation methods, some will choose to write an essay, or story, while others may want to build something, or do an experiment.
+Giving students these structured choices allows them to feel empowered in their education and helps to keep their love of learning to grow.
+We are all born with a love of learning, sometimes school can impede that love, instead, we seek to nurture that love and see it bloom in all it’s fullness.

-Lighthouse uses the Cambridge international curriculum for examinations and standardized testing.
-This ensures students are not only healthy physically, emotionally and spiritually, but also academically.
-The Cambridge international curriculum sets a global standard for education, and is recognized by universities and employers worldwide.
-Our curriculum is flexible, challenging and inspiring.
+Lighthouse uses the Canadian curriculum to ensure our students meet international standards.
+This ensures students are not only healthy physically, emotionally, and spiritually, but also academically.
+The Canadian international curriculum sets a global standard for education and is recognized by universities and employers worldwide.
+Our curriculum is flexible, challenging, and inspiring.
 It is also culturally sensitive yet international in approach.
-Cambridge students develop an informed curiosity and a lasting passion for learning.
+Canadian students develop an informed curiosity and a lasting passion for learning.
 They also gain the essential skills they need for success at university and in their future careers.

-- Cambridge students study for Cambridge international qualifications which are accepted and recognized around the world
+- Canadian students study for Canadian international qualifications which are accepted and recognized around the world

-- Schools can also combine the Cambridge International curriculum with national curricula
+- Schools can also combine the Canadian International curriculum with national curricula

-- Cambridge students moving between Cambridge schools can continue their studies following the same curriculum
+- Canadian students moving between Canadian schools can continue their studies following the same curriculum

-The Cambridge Pathway – from primary through to pre-university
+The Canadian Pathway – from primary through to pre-university

-Cambridge Pathway students have the chance to acquire the knowledge and skills they need to achieve at school, university and beyond.
+Canadian Pathway students have the chance to acquire the knowledge and skills they need to achieve at school, university, and beyond.

-There are annual programme fees for the Cambridge Primary and Cambridge Secondary & Advanced programmes.
+There are annual program fees for the Canadian Primary and Canadian Secondary & Advanced programs.

-CPS is a unique, transformational programme that helps students at every stage of school education develop outstanding transferable skills, including critical thinking, research and collaboration.
-The programme is for students aged 5 to 19 years, leading seamlessly from Cambridge Primary through to Cambridge Advanced.
+CPS is a unique, transformational program that helps students at every stage of school education develop outstanding transferable skills, including critical thinking, research, and collaboration.
+The program is for students aged 5 to 19 years, leading seamlessly from Canadian Primary through to Canadian Advanced.

 Phuket’s newest international school.